All Episodes

 It's kind of when you're coming into the city right off the highway.

-Apparently, according to a series of videos that we're just seeing now, uh he said in these videos that he was planning to kill his family, and he had dreams that inspired him to join ISIS, uh, and he was going to kill his friends as well, but then wasn't sure how the media would report on that.
+Apparently, according to a series of videos that we're just seeing now, he said in these videos that he was planning to kill his family, and he had dreams that inspired him to join ISIS, and he was going to kill his friends as well, but then wasn't sure how the media would report on that.

 This is somebody who's clearly deranged.

-Meanwhile, in Las Vegas, you've all seen the video by now, a Tesla blows up a couple of hours later uh in front of a Trump property, the Trump sign you see right out of it.
+Meanwhile, in Las Vegas, you've all seen the video by now, a Tesla blows up a couple of hours later in front of a Trump property, the Trump sign you see right out of it.

-Uh the Tesla was built in such a way where it actually contained the explosion basically to the car itself.
+The Tesla was built in such a way where it actually contained the explosion basically to the car itself.

-And Elon Musk actually uh spoke to authorities as far as where the Tesla had come from, the last charging station it used, for example.
+And Elon Musk actually spoke to authorities as far as where the Tesla had come from, the last charging station it used, for example.

-The the person that carried this out uh actually shot himself in the head reportedly before uh igniting the explosion, and that was the one person that was killed in this situation.
+The person that carried this out actually shot himself in the head reportedly before igniting the explosion.

-But you know, you see reactions online after situations like this, as far as just these trolls.
+But, you know, you see reactions online after situations like this as far as just these trolls.

-It's it's the only way to put it.
+It's the only way to put it.

 Trolls.